 A $300 refundable damage deposit fee is required.
 This fee will be refunded once your contract ends.
 This fee is not included in the weekend total price.
 In case there are damages on the designated site or the vendor causes damages to Harbourfront Centre property, the damage deposit will be used to pay for repairs.
 If the repairs cost is over $300, the vendor will be responsible for the remaining balance.

-1. If the Summer Festival contract is cancelled by the vendor due to any circumstance on or before May 25, 2022, Harbourfront Centre will refund the money paid to date.
+1. If the JUNIOR Festival or Forest of Reading contract is cancelled by the vendor due to any circumstance on or before April 16, 2024, Harbourfront Centre will refund the money paid to date.

-2. If the JUNIOR Festival contract is cancelled by the vendor due to any circumstance on or before April 21, 2022, Harbourfront Centre will refund the money paid to date.
+3. If the Summer Festival contract is cancelled by the vendor due to any circumstance on or before May 25, 2024, Harbourfront Centre will refund the money paid to date.

 5. Unless the vendor cancels the Vendor Agreement by the dates set out above, the vendor may not cancel the Vendor Agreement without the written consent of Harbourfront Centre.
 Unless otherwise agreed by Harbourfront Centre, all fees paid by the vendor shall be forfeited in the event of a cancellation by the vendor.